Dwyane Wade Offers Advice to Parents of Trans Children: ‘Our Kids Are Gonna Be Who They Are’

-Raising a transgender child can prove to be a large learning process for many adults.
-Dwyane Wade, former basketball star of the Miami Heat and father to trans daughter Zaya Wade, is now offering advice to new parents of trans children.
+Raising a transgender child can be a learning process for many adults.
+Dwyane Wade, former basketball star of the Miami Heat and father to daughter Zaya Wade, who came out as transgender when she was 12, is now offering advice to new parents of trans children.

-Zaya, who came out to her parents at age 12, is now a notable young figure in the LGBTQ community.
-Her father and stepmother, actor Gabrielle Union, have since been highly supportive of her since.
+Zaya is now a notable young figure in the LGBTQ community.
+Her father and stepmother, actor Gabrielle Union, have been extremely supportive of her.
 In addition to Zaya, who is now 14, Wade is a father to two sons, Zaire and Xavier, and a daughter, Kaavia.
 He also helped raise his nephew, Dahveon Morris.

 When asked what keeps him going in his fight for Zaya, Wade said, “It’s just being a father.
 Doing what you’re supposed to do as a parent is to make sure that you sit back and you see what it is in life that they want to do.
 And you try to go there with them and try to help mold them into what it is they want to be, and who they want to be.
 We’re just doing our part as parents.
 We love our kids.”